Laws Around the World

 4. the “Nordic” model is Harmful.

-Another type of partial measure is the so-called “Nordic” or “Swedish” model, which imposes criminal penalties on clients but not sex workers.
+Another type of partial measure is the “Nordic” or “Swedish” model, which imposes criminal penalties on clients but not sex workers.
 This isn’t even a compromise but rather a thoroughly bad policy, as it’s akin to allowing a store to sell alcohol but criminalizing the customers.
 (The result is that customers continue paying for sex in the criminal arena, jeopardizing the liberty of both parties and the safety of the community.)

 While aligned with normative second wave feminist ideology, specifically the notion that the sex industry is inherently misogynistic and exploitative, the practical result of these laws is actually paternalistic and restricts autonomy of women in the sex industry.
 Because their work is still deemed criminal (their clients are risking arrest and there is still police involvement in their work) and they are forced to identify as victims to have legitimacy/acceptance, this model is widely rejected by sex workers.
 Sweden, Norway, Iceland, and now Canada (after the landmark Supreme Court case Canada v.
 Bedford which found criminalization to be harmful) have adopted variations of this model.